JordanDChappell/JordanDChappell/README.md

 ### Professional
 I work for an amazing local company called Cordel as 'Lead Web Developer'.
-We specialise in providing LIDAR based solutions to asset management and gauging clearance problems with products in the Rail and UAV spaces.
+We specialise in providing LIDAR based solutions to asset management and gauging clearance problems with products for rail based customers.

 Our web stack is built with .NET and ReactJS and is deployed across AWS and Azure to meet customer requirements.